Living in Baton Rouge

 Why We Need You

-City Year Baton Rouge serves over 4,500 students across 11 schools.
+City Year Baton Rouge serves over 5,500 students across 13 schools.
 While located throughout the city, all of our schools serve students who live in Baton Rouge's most vulnerable and under resourced communities.
 Approximately 84% of the students City Year Baton Rouge serves are considered off-track from reaching graduation on time.
 Many of our students live in poverty, witness violence or other traumas in their neighborhoods and therefore face additional challenges in reaching their academic potential.
-Baton Rouge faces unique obstacles in education that present opportunities for AmeriCorps members to making a true difference in students’ lives.
+Baton Rouge faces unique obstacles in education that present opportunities for AmeriCorps members to make a true difference in students’ lives.
 Our service at City Year Baton Rouge exists in an ecosystem of immense collaboration, partnership, and innovation.
 All at once, political, philanthropic, economic, and social forces are converging to focus on high quality teacher preparation, outstanding school options and unprecedented coordination of services for vulnerable students.
 AmeriCorps members in Baton Rouge have the opportunity to be a part of groundbreaking change in the education ecosystem here.

-Our schools take a number of unique approaches to ensure that despite these circumstances, students receive the best from their education.
+Our schools take a number of unique approaches to ensure that students receive the best from their education.
 Recently, efforts of reform have focused on the northern part of the district, which has the highest poverty, transiency, and dropout rates.
 Though students' circumstances are difficult, City Year AmeriCorps Members, teachers and principals work hard to give students a stable environment where they can reach their full potential.

 How You Can Make a Difference